syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 ### Creating Web API Controller

- A Web API Controller has to be created which allows directly directly to consume data from the Entity Framework.
+ A Web API Controller has to be created which allows direct consumption of data from the Entity Framework.

 ```csharp
 using Microsoft.AspNetCore.Mvc;